-The Company's cash resources will be used, inter alia, for general working capital purposes and in particular, to fund the continuation of the work programme to establish the economic potential of the Sonora Lithium Project, and preparation of a pre-feasibility study on the Magdalena Borate Project.
+The Company's cash resources will be used, inter alia, for general working capital purposes and in particular, to fund the continuation of the work programme to develop its the Sonora Lithium Project, and preparation of a pre-feasibility study on the Magdalena Borate Project, and to establish the economic potential of its Zinnwald project.
 Until such time as any further economic assessments are concluded, uncertainty will exist as to the economic viability of the Company's lithium and borate projects.
 In the event that any further economic assessments have negative conclusions, shareholders may lose some or all of their investment.